Kaktushose/jda-commands/wiki/docs/middlewares/overview.md

 ## Default Middlewares
 JDA-Commands uses its own Middleware API internally to implement some features.
 All these features can either be *extended* or *replaced* by the user.
-You can either register your own implementations at the respective builder method or use the <com.github.kaktushose.jda.commands.guice.Implementation> annotation.
+You can either register your own implementations at the respective builder method or use the <io.github.kaktushose.jdac.guice.Implementation> annotation.

 !!! note
-    Using the <com.github.kaktushose.jda.commands.guice.Implementation>
+    Using the <io.github.kaktushose.jdac.guice.Implementation>
     annotation requires the guice integration (shipped by default).
 You can read more about it [here](../di.md).

 Middlewares provided by JDA-Commands include: